A stunning early eighteenth century family home offering dramatic proportions, with a 103ft x 51ft garden and unparalleled views over Clapham Common.

 dining room with access to both gardens, a charming formal dining room, a larder/wine-cellar and utility rooms.

 The first floor has a magnificent reception room with antique parquetry floor and two further elegantly panelled rooms, and a fine antique fitted library.
-The second floor has a master bedroom suite with dressing room and bathroom and two further bedrooms with en suite bathrooms.
+The second floor has a primary bedroom suite with dressing room and bathroom and two further bedrooms with en suite bathrooms.
 A family breakfast room has a panoramic view over the common.

 A Chinese Chippendale' staircase leads up to the third floor which has two large bedroom/sitting rooms, one with French windows on to a roof terrace, and both with en-suite shower rooms.
 The central space is a nursery/playroom/study with a fitted kitchen unit.
 There is scope to create an 8 or 9 bedroom house.